 Because of their great size, the secambru cannot ride animals as steeds.
 However, they do use a wild horses and oxen as beasts of burden.
 The animals are occasionally hunted for meat, but sometimes domesticated for milk and labor.
 Such animals are property of the tribe as a whole and accompany the tribe on its nomadic wanderings.
 An animal that succumbs to illness or injury is slaughtered for the meat.

-All transportation and communication is done in the most primitive fashion – by running and talking.
-A tribal chieftain may dispatch runners to speed word to a nearby tribe or to recall hunters.
+All transportation and communication is usually done in the most primitive fashion – by running and talking.
+A chief may dispatch a runner to speed word to a nearby band or to recall hunters.

 As with all things in the realm of the secambru, might makes right.
 The strong dominate the weak, and with the secambru, that usually means the stronger, older generations rule the younger, weaker ones.
 There is no form of ownership laws, inheritance, money or debt here.
 Trade and barter at the most basic level is the limit of their economy.

 The secambru are a rigidly patriachal society.
-The males of this species dominate the females.
-Secambru females are little more than sexual slaves and property.
-Men do the hunting.
-Women do gathering, cleaning and raise the young.
+The males of this species comletely dominate the females.
+Women have no rights in secambru culture.
+They are little more than sexual slaves and property.

 There is no formal concept of marriage among the secambru.
 Indeed, relationships are rare.
-Although a male may have a favorite female, males usually take, mate with, abandon or exchange females regularly.
-Strong males may claim three or four mates at a time.
+Secambru males simply take whatever female they wish.
+Most secambru males tend to keep a female as a mate for extended periods of time.
+Challenges and fights over females are common between males.
+Strong males may claim three or four females at a time.

 Women care for the young, but there is little structure to the family in this culture.
-All families intermingle in an extended tribal gathering.
-All members of the tribe work, play, hunt and live communally.
+A band usually consists of several extended families and all of the families intermingle freely.
+All members of the band work, play, hunt and live communally.

 No particular taboos or customs surround childbirth.
-The secambru tend to have many children, although few survive to adulthood.
-The lore master Quinlar noted that the number of children seems to have increased in recent generations.
+The secambru tend to have few children and even fewer survive to adulthood.

 Babies and young children are cared for and raised almost exclusively by the women.
 Women tend to form loose knit groups that take care of all the children collectively.
 Before puberty, boys will begin to associate with the men, learning to hunt and their role in the tribe.